-David Wilson was elected to the State Legislature in November of 2016 and proudly represents the 66th House District covering Bethlehem, Litchfield, Morris, Warren, and Woodbury.
+David T. Wilson was elected to his third term in November of 2020 and proudly represents the 66th House District which includes Bethlehem, Litchfield, Morris, Warren, and Woodbury.

-Rep. Wilson is a Litchfield Native; he is an independent Financial Advisor in private practice since 1979.
-He has served as the Town of Litchfield’s Treasurer Since 1987 and was instrumental in establishing the Town’s Capital Improvement Committee, which he currently Chairs.
-Since 1994 he has served on the Board of Directors of Litchfield Bancorp with experience on the Executive, Audit, and Finance Committees and is Chair of the OREO Committee.
+Rep. Wilson is a Litchfield Native and is a retired independent Financial Advisor after over 40 years in private practice.
+He served as the Town of Litchfield’s Treasurer for 30 years and was instrumental in establishing the town’s Capital Improvement Committee and Five-year Capital Plan.
+He served on the Board of Directors of Litchfield Bancorp for 26 years with experience on the Executive, Audit, Finance Committees and was Chair of the OREO Committee.

-Rep. Wilson is a graduate of Litchfield High School, studied Business Administration at Northwestern Ct Community College and has studied industry courses at The American College.
-He holds memberships in the National Association of Insurance and Financial Advisors, the Financial Planning Association and Society of Financial Services Professionals.
-He has received the National Quality Award and qualified as a member of the Million Dollar Round Table.
-He holds the FINRA Series 6, 26, 63 & 65 licenses, Life, Health and Variable Products Licenses.
+Rep. Wilson is a graduate of Litchfield High School, studied Business Administration at Northwestern Connecticut Community College and studied industry courses at The American College.
+He held memberships in the National Association of Insurance and Financial Advisors, the Financial Planning Association and Society of Financial Services Professionals.
+He received the National Quality Award and qualified as a member of the Million Dollar Round Table.
+He held the FINRA Series 6, 26, 63 & 65 licenses, Life, Health and Variable Products Licenses.

 Rep. Wilson has served the community in many capacities including: The Board of Trustees of Center Congregational Church, a Volunteer Fireman with the East Litchfield Volunteer Fire Co, Past Treas. of the Litchfield Vol. Ambulance Co., past President and Treasurer of the Litchfield-Morris Rotary Club, past Treasurer of the Litchfield-Morris Rotary’s Educational Endowment Fund, past Director and Treasurer of Child and Family Services NW, past Trustee & Treasurer of Oliver Wolcott Library and a past Director and Campaign Chair of the Torrington Area United Way, past Director and Treasurer of the Goshen Players and currently is a Director & Treasurer of the VNA Northwest Board.